firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 ## Long-Range Riding Benchmarks
 - Noname logged an 18-hour Appalachian ride covering roughly 150 miles at 50 mph bursts, noting the VESC stayed cool and demonstrating that high-capacity packs (likely 10+ kWh class given the distance) enable extended touring when thermal management is dialed in.[^appalachian]
+- Yamal squeezes about 100 km from a 40 Ah pack by planning two 10 A charge stops each way on weekend tours and now considers a 20 A fast charger plus a spare pack the key upgrades for quicker turnarounds between legs.【F:knowledge/notes/input_part009_review.md†L325-L325】
 - Pack sizing for 150+ mile rides typically requires 7–10 kWh or more depending on terrain, speed, and rider weight; builders planning tours should log Wh/mi consumption during shorter test rides to estimate realistic range before committing to long routes.[^pack-sizing]

 ## Public Charging Strategies